Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 While the squash cooks, make the stuffing.

-In a large skillet, heat the olive oil.
-Add chopped onion, minced or pressed garlic, and fry gently for 3 minutes.
+Heat the olive oil in a large skillet.
+Add chopped onion and minced or pressed garlic, and fry gently for 3 minutes.

 Add drained and rinsed canned lentils (or cooked lentils), chopped walnuts, crushed tomatoes, water, dried oregano, soy sauce, red pepper flakes, salt, and black pepper.